 People forced to pull out their own teeth amid NHS dental crisis, report finds

-The Health and Social Care Committee has published a report into NHS dental services, calling for drastic reforms.
+The Health and Social Care Committee’s examination of NHS dentistry calls for ‘urgent and fundamental reform’

 People in the UK have been forced to pull out their own teeth at home because they can not access or afford an NHS dentist, a damning new report has found.